laramld/laramld/README.md

 ![Lara Denizoglu Banner](https://github.com/laramld/laramld/blob/main/aboutme.png?raw=true)

-- 🔭 I am currently pursuing a **Master’s in Business Analytics at Bayes Business School**.
+- 🔭 🎓 I am a recent graduate with a **Master’s in Business Analytics at Bayes Business School**.

 - 🌱 I am enhancing my skills in **Python, R, and Tableau Public** as part of my academic and professional growth.